cjustinobi/greedy-pig/README.md

   - Stake mode (default is `free`)
   - Game Apparatue (default is `dice`)
   - Mode (default is `score-based`)

+### How to play the game

+- Click the Join Game button and sign the transaction on wallet pop up
+- Wait for others to join.
+Minimum of 2 players is required
+- The first player commits first, followed by the rest players
+- After all player must have committed, they all reveal their individual numbers.
+This is used in getting the roll outcome of the active user.
+- The dice rolls immediately after reveal phase and the leaderboard is updated as well.
+- The next player in the leaderboard becomes the active player if the roll outcome was 1, else, the current active players rolls again or skip the turn
+- These steps continues till there is a winner(first to reach a certain set winning score if the game was on `score-based mode` or when all have played all their turns if the game was on `turn-based mode`)

 ### What Next?